deepsense-ai/seahorse/docs/index.md

 * Press the **Create** button.

 You have been redirected to workflow editor where you can create your application in a visual way.
+If you are using Seahorse Desktop, you can start editing the workflow right away.
+Otherwise, click the **START EDITING** button in the top panel to start editing the workflow.

 <p style="text-align:center;">
     <img class="centered-image img-responsive" src="./img/empty_workflow.png">